Brian Kozlowski: Professional career

 Kozlowski was signed as an undrafted free agent by the New York Giants in May 1993.
 He played three years with the Giants.
 After becoming a free agent, Kozlowski signed with the Atlanta Falcons.
 Most of his career productivity came playing for the Falcons.
 Playing for the Falcons, he went to Super Bowl XXXIII, caught one pass for five yards but ended up losing 34–19 to the Denver Broncos.
 At the end of the 2000 season, Kozlowski re-signed with the Falcons.
 He did the same thing at the end of the 2001 and 2002 seasons.
 He declared free agency after the 2003 season and signed with the Washington Redskins only to be cut in October 2004.
 Kozlowski appeared in all 16 games for the Washington Redskins in 2005 with two receptions for 26 yards.
 After Clinton Portis broke his hand in a Week 10 loss to the Philadelphia Eagles and was placed on the injured reserve for the remainder of the 2006 season, the Redskins re-signed Kozlowski to use him mostly as a blocker and on special teams.
-During the 2006 season, Kozlowski had one catch for one yard.
-And as of December 4, 2006, Brian had 84 career receptions for 973 yards and eight touchdowns.
+Kozlowski finished his career with 85 receptions for 978 yards and eight touchdowns.